City of Davis, CA

 - Community Development Department

-Open Space Division: South Fork Preserve, Putah Creek Park Way, Wildhorse and El Macero Agricultural buffers, Willowbank, Lincoln Hwy, John Jones water tank, Mace Ranch Passive Recreation Area, F and Anderson, and other properties.
+Open Space Division: South Fork Preserve, Putah Creek Park Way, Wildhorse and El Macero Agricultural buffers, Willow bank, Lincoln Hwy, John Jones Water tank, Mace Ranch Passive Recreation Area, F and Anderson, and other properties.

 Contact: